Pharma Intelligence is part of the Informa Intelligence Division of Informa PLC

 She also produces patient-based forecasts giving clients a closer look at market dynamics.

-Dominique joined Informa in 2014 having been a biochemistry postdoctoral fellow at the Medical College of Wisconsin.
+Dominique joined Pharma Intelligence in 2014 having been a biochemistry postdoctoral fellow at the Medical College of Wisconsin.

 She has focused on oncology, producing analysis and opinion pieces across indications including head and neck cancer, colorectal cancer, chronic leukemia, breast cancer, and renal cell cancer.
 One of the highlights of her role is following the development of novel therapies, and relaying important information to clients.